squid-cache/squid-cache.github.io/docs/SquidFaq/BinaryPackages.md

 [squid users community](http://www.squid-cache.org/Support/mailing-lists.html#squid-users)
 will be the best source of help for questions about configuring and operating squid.
-You can use our [bugzilla](https://bugs.squid-cache.org/) for code-related issues, such as crashes
+For code-related issues, such as crashes, see [BugReporting](/SquidFaq/BugReporting)